 In the skin we may experience dry skin, clogged pores, and strong odors from armpits and feet.
 Vit-A is required to keep skin and pores moist and lubricated which is needed to help release toxins and bacteria.
 When the skin and pores are too dry these toxins and bacteria become trapped and cause strong odors.

 We may also experience poor immune function and see an increase in infections in the respiratory, kidney, eyes, middle ear, sinus, intestines and reproductive organs.

-Insomnia and fatigue are also symptoms of Vit-A deficiency.
+Insomnia and fatigue are also symptoms of Vitamin A deficiency.

-Several immune system functions depend on Vit-A. Genes involved in immune responses are regulated by Vit-A.1 It is essential for preventing serious conditions like cancer and autoimmune diseases, but also common illnesses like the flu or common colds.
+Several immune system functions depend on Vitamin A. Genes involved in immune responses are regulated by Vitamin A.1 It is essential for preventing serious conditions like cancer and autoimmune diseases, but also common illnesses like the flu or common colds.
 Vit-A ensures better immunity by keeping mucus membranes moist.
 This also enhances the activity of white blood cells.

 A cataract is when the lens of the eye gets cloudy.
 Cataracts can cause shortsightedness.
-Moderate levels of Vit-A in patients’ diets were connected to a 40% lower risk of cataracts.3,4
+Moderate levels of Vitamin A in patients’ diets were connected to a 40% lower risk of cataracts.3,4

 Glaucoma is an eye disease caused by increased pressure in the eye which damages the optic nerve.
 It is the leading cause of irreversible blindness in the world.
 Vit-A works against glaucoma by reducing oxidative stress in eye tissues.4